Steven Williams stabbed and waited for Joanna Hall to die, court told

 Ms Rossiter said she realised that when the defendant came in on this occasion he had "obviously" had a drink and he was "slurring his words".

-Alison Shone told the court she served Mr Williams with shop brand whisky.'Unsteady on his feet'
+Alison Shone told the court she served Mr Williams with shop brand whisky.

 The next witness was PC Alex Jones who said he stopped at the garage to buy petrol before his 9pm shift in Tenby and recognised Mr Williams.